-Old First Church, Middletown
+Old First Church, Middletown, NJ

 I’ve always wondered what happened to some of the characters we read about in some of the more familiar Bible stories.
 A woman comes into the house of Simon the Pharisee––he’s a Pharisee in Luke but a leper in Matthew and Mark––and anoints Jesus’ feet with expensive ointment.
 Referred to as a “sinner”––and for a woman of that time, you know what that means; for women, it’s always something sexual.
 Perhaps she’s what euphem-istically used to be called a woman of the streets or an unwed mother.

 Then, on top of that she breaks all the rules.
-First, she enters uninvited.
-Then, she reaches out to wash the feet of a man in a society where that form of touching was prohibited between non-married persons.
-The icing on the cake, of course, is being in such intimate contact that she washes his feet with her tears and dries them with her hair.
+She enters uninvited.
+She reaches out to wash the feet of a man in a society where that form of touching was not permitted.
+The icing on the cake, of course, is being in such intimate contact that she kisses his feet and then washes them with her tears and dries them with her hair.

-These stories make us ask what really happens to people, even to us, when all of a sudden we’re given a new lease on life, as it were?
-When the cancer goes into re-mission?
+What really does happen to people––to us––when all of a sudden we’re given a new lease on life, as it were?
+When the cancer goes into remission?
 When the operation is a success?
 What do we do with the rest of our lives?
 A lot of that, of course, depends on what has gone on before, our resources, our opportunities.

 We usually read the story of the woman washing Jesus’ feet as a story of repentance.
 Although it’s not easy to repent, it’s even more difficult to turn our lives around in the face of the enormous psychological pressures we experience to leave things as they are.
 I repent for something every day; sometimes, it’s a small thing, other times, not so small.
 But the real question I face, we all face, is how do we make the real and necessary change in our lives to turn things around?
 What is it that we have to do?

-First, we have to admit that our sin or problem is real and probably part of a pattern.
+First, we have to admit that our little sin or problem is real and probably part of a pattern.
 Recognizing the problem, the real problem, helps us to reframe our thinking.
 Then, rather than taking it all on, chop it up into manageable chunks.
 Just like we can’t eat a whole meal in one bite, we can’t take on a serious problem in our lives in one fell swoop.

 Fortunately, God has given us the tools to turn our lives around.
 We are sentient beings; we have inherent abilities.
 We just need to use them.
 We are spiritual beings; we have the ability to be open to the Spirit; we just need to listen.
 As persons of faith, we can draw on the strength we achieve through something considered quite old fashioned: prayer.

 Prayer is not just asking God for something.
 Prayer is opening ourselves up to God’s presence in our lives and listening to what the very center of our being tells us.
-Some-one once said that courage is fear that has said its prayers.
+Someone once said that courage is fear that has said its prayers.
 It is the key of the morning and the bolt of the evening; it is the most potent instrument of action.
 It does not change God; it changes us.